 Not-pizza-dish to try: Arancini (fried risotto and sausage balls) with marinara sauce and a salad, for a complete meal.

-With a walkup window in the Irwin Street Market, Glide is reminiscent of pizza you grab in a New York subway station.
+With a walkup window at the artsy Studioplex development, Glide will remind you of pizza you grab on the streets of New York.
 The slices are huge, and the ingredients are high quality.
 They make their own sourdough crust, and offer just a few selections, including their own Southernized pie, the Homegrown (pimento cheese, mozzarella, mushrooms and scallions).
-Whole pies are served with pickled peppers and ranch, which earn rave reviews.
-If you want to eat on site, settle in to one of the mismatched tables outside, to the left of Jake’s Ice Cream.
+Whole pies are served with pickled peppers and ranch dipping sauce, a show stealer.
+It's best to order as takeout, but if you want to eat onsite, they have an outside counter facing the driveway.

-On the second floor of Ponce City Market, the main feature of Pizza Jeans is the dough.
-And it’s no wonder, as the owners also founded Root Baking Company, nominated for a James Beard Award, and offering counter service next door.
+In Ponce City Market's food hall, the main feature of Pizza Jeans is the dough.
+And it’s no wonder, as the owners previously operated Root Baking Company, nominated for a James Beard Award.
 The Margherita is light on the mozzarella - topped with shaved grana padano, olive oil and basil - all of this leaving room to really taste the crust, which of course, is delicious.
-They also offer a vegan option, Rossa, with no cheese.
+They also offer a vegan option, with burst tomato and garlic.
 For a different take on pizza, try the Red on White, made with whipped ricotta (whole pies only).
-Interesting toppings include locally grown mushrooms, shaved beef and Voodoo potato chips for a little crunch.
-Order at the counter, separated by a plexiglass divider, then eat at a nearby table or counter overlooking PCM’s Food Hall below.
-Or get curbside delivery (without paying for parking).
-With slices, beer, wine and cocktails at reasonable prices, Pizza Jeans makes a great date night.
+Or top your pie with hot honey.